Health and Insurance

 Am I covered if I travel outside the host country?

-You are covered by the ACE policy as long as you are outside the United States, for the duration of the program.
+You are covered by the Arch policy as long as you are outside the United States, for the duration of the program.
 If you travel before or after the program you should make sure your personal insurance provides adequate coverage.

 If my laptop is stolen when I’m on the program, am I covered by Dickinson insurance?